OmarBedawi/my_first_e-store/README.md

 | Store Owner | Delete a product | Remove items that are no longer for sale |

-# OMAR

 ### Information Architecture
 #### Overview
-For Elwood Castle a relational database using SQL was the best choice to store the information.
+E-Book Store works with a relational database using SQL.
-The reasoning behind this choice is because users can't directly add items to the database which would have wildly unknown values.
-All orders would follow a similar structure which is where the users have most control over what is inputted.
-Unlink a movie database, where each field may store very different values, here all entries would have a very similar structure with values which don't vary in data type (i.e. strings or integers) so a relational database made sense.
-The models built in the Django framework provide great validation to prevent incorrect values being added, so it's extremely unlikely that Elwood Castle would need a database structure like MongoDB where unknown values are expected to be inputted frequently.
+The reason behind this choice is because users can't directly add items to the database which would have wildly unknown values.
+All orders would follow the same structure which is where the users have most control over what is inputted.
+The models built in the Django framework provide great validation to prevent incorrect values being added, so it's extremely unlikely that E-Book Store would need a database structure like MongoDB where unknown values are expected to be inputted frequently.

-The information in each model would also be related to another model in almost all cases.
-All *orders* have *bookings* which have *events* etc. Having such interlinked models required a relational database to easily handle the data and prevent creating a large database with many repeated values.
+The information in each model would also be related to another model in many cases.
+Having such interlinked models required a relational database to easily handle the data and prevent creating a large database with many repeated values.

 #### Models

 ##### UserProfile
 This model builds on the user model provided by Django.

 This model maintain default delivery information and order history
 | Field | Field Type | Validation |
 | :---- | :--------- | :--------- |
 | user | OneToOneField | User, on_delete=models.CASCADE |